Jaime Pressly's Home Burglarized Days After Kendall Jenner

 The L.A.P.D. tells E!
 News that a burglary occurred late Friday night at a Sherman Oaks home multiple outlets are reporting belongs to the My Name Is Earl star.
 Authorities confirmed suspects entered the residence at 10:24 p.m. and took an undetermined amount of property, which included jewelry.

 Police told E!
 News the victim was not home at the time of the break-in, and is still itemizing the stolen possessions.
-The case remains under investigation, and Pressly has yet to comment.
+The case remains under investigation.

-The incident comes just days after Kendall Jenner's Hollywood Hills home was burglarized to the reported tune of $200,000.
-Authorities, who arrived to the model's home shortly after she placed a call early Thursday morning alerting them to missing jewelry, told us there was no sign of forced entry.
+A rep for the actress confirms the report, telling E!
+News in a statement, "There was a burglary and legal actions are being taken.
+Jaime and her family were not at home during the incident."